jerodriguezs/jerodriguezs.github.io/_pages/research.md

 - Impact of Tech-Based Parent Information on Learning: Experimental Evidence from School Closures in Nepal and the Philippines.
   [*with N. Angrist and C. Cullen*]

-- Evaluating Education Interventions at Scale: Evidence from "Teaching at the Right Level" Programs.
+- Evaluating Education Interventions at Scale: An Application from "Teaching at the Right Level" Programs.
   [*with N. Angrist and P. Freitas*]

 - [From Elite Education to Public Leadership: Career Outcomes in State Administration.](https://jerodriguezs.github.io/files/eliteu_pubsector_paper.pdf){:target="_blank"}